Installing Sailfish X using Windows

 3. Extract the Sailfish OS .zip file

-3.2 Extract this file to a directory.
-In that directory you can find the fastboot binary that can be used also for section 4.
+3.2 Extract this file to a directory, resulting in a dozen of files.
+In that directory you can also find the fastboot binary (file: fastboot.exe) that will be needed in section 4.

 4. Unlock the bootloader